Green wood hoopoe: Taxonomy

+The green wood hoopoe is sometimes considered as conspecific with the black-billed wood hoopoe (Phoeniculus somaliensis) and the violet wood hoopoe (Phoeniculus damarensis).

 Description

 This abundant species is a metallic dark green, with a purple back and very long diamond-shaped purple tail.
 Distinctive white markings on the wings and white chevrons on the tail edges make it easily identifiable, as does its long, thin, curved red bill.
 Sexes are similar, but immatures have a black bill.